ZJPoh/zjpoh.github.io/_posts/2018-08-26-mutual-info-continuous.md

 This first formulation of mutual information estimation is implemented in scikit-learn: [`sklearn.feature_selection.mutual_info_regression`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.mutual_info_regression.html) and [`sklearn.feature_selection.mutual_info_classif`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.mutual_info_classif.html).

-## Intuition
+## Outline

-This section captures the intuition behind the derivation of the mutual information estimation for continuous variable.
+This section captures the outline behind the derivation of the mutual information estimation for continuous variable.
 Please refer to the original paper for detailed derivation.

 Let $Z=(X, Y)$ with density $\mu(x, y)$, the mutual information of $X$ and $Y$ is defined by